OliveiraRyan/60DaysOfDataScience/References/CSC343 Lec07 - Relational Algebra.md

 ## Expression Trees
 * Leaves are operands – either variables standing for relations or particular, constant relations.
-* Interior nodes are operators – applied to their child(ren).
+* Interior nodes are operators – applied to their children.
 * We traverse the tree from leaves-to-root (and apply the logic at each node)